apluslms/aplus-course-template/start_here/module_chapter_structure.rst

 Evaluation
 ..........
-A+ has offer different type of exercises that may support the evaluation of the students.
-Some of the most used tools in A+ are the following:
+A+ has several tools for automatically evaluating the students assigments.
+Some of the most used tools in A+ are the
+following:

 - Automated Graders